usapokemon/get-programming-with-nodejs/readme.md

-***
+*** MongoDB Access API Changed in Version 7.0.7 - callback functions deprecated
-NOTICE: As of 3/25/2024, the following packages have been upgraded due to MongoDB version 7.0.7 and Node.js Driver upgrade to 6.5.0, and node.js language version V.20.10.1 compatibility issues.
+NOTICE: As of 3/25/2024, the following packages have been upgraded:
+MongoDB -->  7.0.7,
+Node.js Driver --> 6.5.0, and
+node.js language version --> V.20.10.1

+To solve the compatibility issues and issues such as "the callback functions are deprecated", the sample code for the book "The Get Programming with Node.js" needs to be modified to reflect the following environment:

 >mongod --version
 7.0.7